Nursing

 NQF-Endorsed Measures and HEDIS

-Two quality measurement frameworks appear regularly in advanced APRN care coordination assignments: NQF-endorsed measures from the National Quality Forum, and HEDIS (Healthcare Effectiveness Data and Information Set) measures from the National Committee for Quality Assurance (NCQA).
-NQF endorsement is the national standard for healthcare quality measures — an NQF-endorsed measure for care coordination means it has been rigorously tested for validity, reliability, and feasibility.
-HEDIS measures are used by health plans to report quality across populations — and NPs in PCMH and managed care settings use HEDIS dashboards to identify and close care gaps at the population level.
-Citing NQF measure IDs or HEDIS measure names in your assignment (rather than just saying “quality outcomes”) demonstrates the kind of technical specificity that DNP-level assignments require.
+Two quality measurement frameworks appear regularly in advanced APRN care coordination assignments: NQF-endorsed measures from the National Quality Forum, and HEDIS (Healthcare Effectiveness Data and Information Set) measures from the NCQA.
+NPs in PCMH and managed care settings use HEDIS dashboards to identify and close care gaps at the population level.
+Citing NQF measure IDs or HEDIS measure names in your assignment — rather than just saying “quality outcomes” — demonstrates the technical specificity that DNP-level assignments require.

 DNP Project?
 Capstone?
 Care Coordination Paper?